braph-software/MemoryCapacity/README.md

 ba = im_ba.get('BA');
 </code>

-The above code load the atlas conained in the "atlas.xlsx" file.
+The above code loads the atlas conained in the "atlas.xlsx" file.
 A custom atlas can be uploaded by changing the file name; please ensure that the atlas is also in the .xlsx format.
 For more information about how to create brain atlas file, please check the following [tutorial](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials/general/tut_ba), as well as the folder [atlases](https://github.com/braph-software/BRAPH-2/tree/develop/braph2/atlases) which contains several already prepared atlases ready to use with BRAPH 2.0.

 6. <b>Load group of subjects.</b> Subjects can be loaded using the following: